-CE’s story was featured in 20 media outlets within one hour and 150 media outlets by the end of the first day.
-This included stories in top tier publications such as The Economist, The Atlantic, Globe and Mail, National Geographic, BBC World, Nature and Boston Globe.
+CE’s story was featured in 150 media outlets by the end of the first day of launch.
+This included stories in top tier publications such as The Economist, The Atlantic, Globe and Mail, National Geographic, BBC World, New York Times, Nature and Boston Globe.

 Within five hours, the story was the most read news piece on BBC World, and listed as the top story of the day.
-It also ranked fourth on Reddit, with the thread having 65,000 votes and 2,700 comments at the last count.
+It also ranked fourth on Reddit, demonstrating huge engagement with 65,000 votes and 2,700 comments at the last count.

-Radio and podcast interviews also took place in multiple markets including UK (Talk Radio, Naked Scientist, Future Intelligence), US (Freakonomics, KCBS Radio, Texas Standard), Russia (Sputnik radio) and Austria.
+Radio and podcast interviews also took place in multiple markets including UK (Talk Radio, Naked Scientist, Future Intelligence), US (NPR, Freakonomics, KCBS Radio), Russia (Sputnik radio) and Austria.